Pasta Puttanesca Recipe. Fast Food as It Was Meant to Be

 • 8 oil-cured black olives

-• 4 oil packed anchovies coarsely chopped (optional)
+• 4 oil-packed anchovies coarsely chopped (optional)

 • Four large basil leaves torn or cut into ribbons

-• Sprig of fresh parseley, coarsely chopped
+• Sprig of fresh parsley, coarsely chopped

 • Cracked black pepper to taste